Skip to main content

 Key takeaway

-Account-based marketing always comes back to solving the customer’s specific problem.
+The ability to narrow in on solving specific customer problems is one of the many benefits of account-based marketing.
 By creating content tailored to their target personas, Dialpad’s marketing stood out from a sea of digital advertising.

 3. PitchBook Combines Data to Pick the Best Accounts